How to identify mammal skulls

-Skulls can be found in roadside ditches, on open hills, on spoil heaps outside badger setts – in fact, virtually anywhere.
+Skulls can tell you a lot about an animal’s diet and lifestyle.
+They can be found in roadside ditches, on open hills, on spoil heaps outside badger setts – in fact, virtually anywhere.

 To keep a collection in good condition you should lightly boil them with a dash of sodium perborate, which will act as a bleach.

 How to identify common mammal skulls found in the UK

 Hedgehog skulls are easily recognised by a row of sharp teeth that are all rather similar, and remains of spines are often found with the hedgehog skull.

 Rodents have one pair of incisors in the upper and lower jaw, and then a gap before the flat, grinding cheek teeth.

 Squirrel skulls are easily told from rat skulls by the broader snout.

 This is a very elongated skull about 30mm long.
 It features tiny incisors in both jaws, with no gap behind.
 You’ll see other teeth are small, pointed and tightly packed.

 The small mustelids have similar, long flat skulls.

 Males are larger than females; there is considerable overlap in size between species.